 Students are eligible to apply for additional financial aid for fieldwork related purposes.
 If granted, the amount is added to the student's financial aid package.
-Students must fill out an application: Request for Supplemental Field-Related Financial Aid: http://www.ssw.umich.edu/programs/msw/ofi/field-related_financial_aid.pdf
+Students must fill out an application: Request for Supplemental Field-Related Financial Aid can be found under the MySSW section of the Office of Field Instruction web site.